rrhg/rrhg.github.io/django/drf_serializers.md

    1. convert model instances to Python datatypes
    1. deserialization, allowing parsed data to be converted back into complex types, after first validating the incoming data.
    1.
-   1. "Serializers are responsible for taking the user input, validating it and turning it into an object consumable by the database.
+   1. "Serializers are responsible for taking the user input, validating it and turning it into an object consumable by the database  :floppy_disk:.
 They also handle converting objects from the database into something that can be returned to the user.
-Additionally, a serializer also specifies which fields are required and what properties they have.
-For this project, we create the TaskSerializer which expects create objects to have a name, description, and project id field to create the object."
+Additionally, a serializer also specifies which fields are required and what properties they have."
    1.
 1. why
    1. keep code organized  :bowtie: